Hugius/FabiEngine3D/doc/markdown/TEXT3D.md

 - **Opacity**: the opacity of the fragments
   - Type: `decimal`
   - Constraints: between `0.0` and `1.0`
-- **Min Texture Alpha**: the minimum texture alpha channel intensity to be visible
+- **Min Alpha**: the minimum texture alpha channel intensity to be visible
   - Type: `decimal`
   - Constraints: between `0.0` and `1.0`
 - **Min Height**: the minimum Y position from which fragments are visible